How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Virtualization Support: Disabled

-Nothing should need to be changed on the boot order page or most other pages.
+Nothing should need to be changed on the boot order page or any other pages.
 Once you have confirmed the BIOS settings, save and exit, and then when you see the Dell logo hit F12 for the boot menu, then select the USB drive.
-The 3040 will then boot from the USB drive and will guide you through the ASL installation.
+The Debian installer menu will then appear.

-The Intel/AMD ASL image is an installer image intended to boot on a removable device and install Debian and ASL on an internal storage device (or on a separate removable USB/SDCard).
-This differs from the RPi image which goes on an SD Card, into the RPi, and the install is done.
-The Debian installer is pretty simple and takes about 10 minutes to complete.
-The default options should all be fine.
-Make sure to install to the MicroPC's internal eMMC drive, overwriting ALL existing partitions.
+The Debian net install image is intended to boot on a removable device and install Debian on an internal storage device (or on a separate removable USB drive / SD Card).
+This differs from the RPi "appliance" image which goes on an SD Card, into the RPi, and the install is done.
+The Debian install takes about 20 minutes to complete.
+The default options should be fine but if there is anything you are not sure about, do a web search from another computer and try to clarify any questions you have.

-Installing on other Thin Client models or on a Netbook or Laptop should be even easier as those shouldn't need the boot file to be renamed.
-Note however that Chromebooks should be avoided.
-Only use a Netbook if it already has a properly working Linux OS, not ChromeOS which is a closed and encumbered platform.
+Installing on other Thin Client models or on a Netbook or Laptop should be even easier.
+(Note however that Chromebooks should be avoided, as ChromeOS is a closed and encumbered platform.)

-This node design can be used with either hardware COS or with usbradio's carrierfrom=vox mode.
+This node design can be used with either hardware COS or with USBRadio's carrierfrom=vox mode.
 Each has its advantages.
 Adding a COS line to the RX RT85 has an advantage of ensuring reliable RX Carrier Detection even if a node is used in a quiet environment while you talk quietly or with frequent long pauses.
-It's nice to know a node will support such cases with no unintended carrier detect drops.
-And with a hardware COS line the simpleusb driver can be used, which in my tests has the same frequency response and audio quality as the usbradio driver while using significantly less CPU.
-I recently discovered however that hardware COS can also have issues.
-I observed on 4 different HT models that Tone Squelch will prevent audio from being heard if the transmitter does not have the correct PL Tone but it will not prevent the radio's RX LED from lighting up.
-Thus any mod to obtain COS from an RX LED will result in a COS line that will be triggered by any received signal even if there's no PL tone.
+And with a hardware COS line the SimpleUSB driver can be used, which is a little simpler to set up.
+Hardware COS can also have issues though.
+On all HTs I have seen Tone Squelch will prevent audio from being heard if the transmitter does not have the correct PL Tone but it will not prevent the radio's RX LED from lighting up, thus any mod to obtain COS from an RX LED will result in a COS line that will be triggered by any received signal even if there's no PL tone.
 This could be an issue in areas with a lot of RF activity or if using a higher gain outdoor antenna.

-Tests I ran on a 3040 (which has 4 CPU cores) doing a full-duplex parrot test showed that the simpleusb driver and usbradio driver in various carrierfrom modes all use about 25% CPU (6% total CPU of all 4 cores) or slightly higher but well under 10% total CPU.
-Tests with the Linux 'htop' command confirmed that asterisk does appear to use all 4 CPU cores thus there should be plenty of headroom on the 3040.
-Thus there should be no significant difference in CPU use between Simpleusb and Usbradio.
+Tests I ran on a 3040 doing a full-duplex parrot test showed that the SimpleUSB driver and USBRadio driver in various carrierfrom modes all use about 10% total CPU, thus there should be plenty of headroom on a 3040 and no significant difference in CPU use between SimpleUSB and USBRadio.

 Note that Usbradio in most carrierfrom modes hard-limits outgoing IAX audio which results in a significant reduction in overall dynamic range and loudness.
 I confirmed this using the iaxRpt PC app recording directly (software loopback) into Audacity.
-Thus I recommend using the simpleusb driver if possible as this transmits the Rx audio over IAX exactly as it came in from the ADC.
-Usbradio's limiting could be useful if it was more flexible but there seems to be no option for makeup gain thus all audio is limited to <~-10dBFS, thereby resulting in up to 10dB of lost dynamic range.
+Thus I recommend using the SimpleUSB driver if possible as this transmits the Rx audio over IAX exactly as it came in from the ADC.
+Usbradio's limiting could be useful if it was more flexible but there seems to be no option for makeup gain thus all audio is limited to <~-10dBFS, thereby resulting in up to 5 or 10 dB of lost dynamic range.

 rpt.conf Recommended Settings

-rxchannel = Radio/usb_[node#] ; Comment out all other rxchannel lines
+rxchannel = Radio/[node#] ; Comment out all other rxchannel lines*

 duplex = 3 ; Full-duplex, do not repeat Rx audio to Tx audio